Doctor Dré

-André "Doctor Dré" Brown (born December 5, 1963) is an American rapper, radio personality and former MTV VJ.
+André Brown (born December 5, 1963), better known as Doctor Dré, is an American rapper, radio personality and former MTV VJ.

 Early life

 André Brown was born and raised in Westbury, New York, on Long Island.

 Career

 In the early 1980s, Doctor Dré was a DJ at WBAU, the radio station of Adelphi University in Garden City, New York.
 With three other DJs at the station, he formed the "Concept Crew", which began to create its own music.
-In 1986, they renamed themselves Original Concept, a hip-hop group that released one album on Def Jam Recordings, Straight from the Basement of Kooley High in 1988, featuring the track was "Pump that Bass."
+In 1986, they renamed themselves Original Concept, a hip-hop group that ultimately released their sole album, 1988's Straight from the Basement of Kooley High!, on Def Jam Recordings.

 In a 2018 interview, Doctor Dré described his early college work:

 From 1989 to 1995, Doctor Dré and Ed Lover were the co-hosts of MTV's hip hop music program Yo!
 MTV Raps.

 Dré teamed up with Lover in the early 1990s to co-host a morning radio show during the re-launch of radio station Hot 97 (WQHT) in New York City.

 The duo starred in the 1993 film Who's the Man?, directed by Yo!
 MTV Raps co-creator and co-director Ted Demme.

 Dré and Ed Lover also recorded an album in 1994 titled Back up off Me! that was released on Relativity Records.

 Dré also served as a DJ for the Beastie Boys.

 Dré had his own urban clothing line called Bigga Stuff in the early 1990s, but it was never widely distributed.

 Dré and Ed Lover participated in the 2003 Comedy Central Roast of their Who's the Man? co-star, comedian Denis Leary.